defects4c/defects4c_v4/README.md

 A Defects4J-style HTTP service for C/C++ bug reproduction and automated patch validation, built on top of the proven `bug_helper_v1_out2.py` workflow.

+⚠️ Warning: Under Development

+This project is currently under active development.
+Please do not use it as a release/production version.
+Some commits may not yet be pushed — if you encounter any issues, kindly let me know.

 ## Quick Start

 ```bash